Wade Boggs: Hall of Fame plaque cap logo controversy

 Before his retirement, Boggs was plagued by newspaper reports that the expansion Devil Rays financially compensated him in return for selecting a Devil Rays cap for his plaque at the Baseball Hall of Fame, though he has denied that this condition was part of his contract.
-In light of those reports (and other rumors that teams were offering number retirement, money, or organizational jobs in exchange for the cap designation) the Hall decided in 2001 to change its practice of deferring to players' wishes about cap logo selection and reinforced its authority to determine with which cap the player would be depicted.
+In light of those reports (and other rumors that teams were offering number retirement, money, or organizational jobs in exchange for the cap designation), the Hall decided in 2001 to change its practice of deferring to players' wishes about cap logo selection and reinforced its authority to determine with which cap the player would be depicted.
 Boggs is wearing a Boston cap on his plaque.

 Family

 Wade and his wife Debbie have two children, Brett and Meagann.

 Boggs' mother died in June 1986 in a car accident in Tampa while he was with the Red Sox.
 Shortly after her death, Boggs and his father bought a fish camp on U.S. 301 just south of Hawthorne, Florida, that they named Yankee Landing-Finway Fish Camp; his father operated it until shortly before he died.

-Wade Boggs was named one of the "Top 10 Most Superstitious Athletes" by Men's Fitness for his well known superstitions about baseball, including his habit of eating chicken before every game and practicing at only specific times of day.
-His chicken eating habits earned him the nickname "Chicken Man".
+Wade Boggs was named one of the "Top 10 Most Superstitious Athletes" by Men's Fitness for his well-known superstitions about baseball, including his habit of eating chicken before every game and practicing at only specific times of day.
+His chicken-eating habits earned him the nickname "Chicken Man".

 Wrestling

 As a baseball player, Boggs made an appearance for the professional wrestling promotion World Wrestling Federation (WWF) in 1992.
 He appeared in a vignette with wrestler Mr. Perfect (Curt Hennig) in which Perfect played baseball.
 The two remained good friends afterward; 15 years later, in 2007, Boggs inducted the late Perfect into the WWE Hall of Fame.
 In the DVD The Life and Times of Mr. Perfect, Boggs related how Hennig saved his life, carrying Boggs to help after he had severely cut his leg climbing over a broken barbed wire fence during a hunting trip.
-He also made a guest appearance on the December 13, 1999 episode of WWF Raw Is War where he was involved in a brief segment with Dwayne "The Rock" Johnson.
+He also made a guest appearance on the December 13, 1999, episode of WWF Raw Is War wherein he was involved in a brief segment with Dwayne "The Rock" Johnson.